Fortismere School: Curriculum

 above) in all of the following subject areas: English, Maths, two sciences (which includes computer science), a foreign language, history or geography.
 This qualification is of particular interest to Russell Group universities.

 In addition to the subjects studied at Key Stage 3, Business Studies, Economics, ICT to include ECDL, Media Studies, Music Technology, Sports Studies, Health and Fitness, Photography, Engineering, Fashion and Textiles, Food and Catering, Performing Arts, Princes trust (Certificate), and Sociology are offered.

 Students who opt to stay on after sixteen study for BTEC or A levels.
-The following courses are offered Biology, Chemistry, Classical Civilisation, Computer Science, Drama & Theatre Studies, Economics, English, Film Studies, Fine Art, Geography, History, Mandarin Pre-U, Maths, Media Studies, French, Spanish, German, Music, Music Technology, philosophy, Photography, Physics, Politics, Product Design, Psychology, Sociology.
+The following courses are offered Biology, Chemistry, Classical Civilisation, Computer Science, Drama & Theatre Studies, Economics, English, Film Studies, Fine Art, Geography, History, Mandarin Pre-U, Maths, Further Maths, Media Studies, French, Spanish, German, Music, Music Technology, Philosophy (including Philosophy of Religion), Photography, Physics, Politics, Product Design, Psychology, Sociology.
 Entry to each course is dependent on GCSE exam grades.
 Students who fail to obtain a good AS-level pass, are advised to retake it before continuing the A level course in year 13.

-Extracurricular activities

-School clubs and societies include various language clubs, sport clubs, and musical activities.